The 262-bedroom and 44-suite hotel has been redesigned as a ‘stylish London residence’ by New York-based Tony Chi and Associates.

 The Lobby Lounge, a public meeting space, is the window into the stylish world of Rosewood London and the Mirror Room, a striking salon elegantly adorned with mirrors, offers appealing and social all-day dining and afternoon tea.

 The hotel also offers 11 event spaces include the Grand Ballroom, three heritage boardrooms, the Living Room and the Dining Room with show kitchen.
 A first for London, the hotel offers a unique Event Studio, showcasing Rosewood London’s collection of china, linens, crystal, silverware and further accessories for personalised events.
-Other recreational facilities at the hotel include a Sense
+Other recreational facilities at the hotel include a Sense spa and a fitness suite.

 Chancery Court Hotel, set within an Edwardian Grade II-listed building, was opened in 2000 by Marriott International and managed by its Renaissance brand until June 2011 when the contract ended.
 Rosewood Hotels & Resorts now manages 18 one-of-a-kind luxury properties in nine countries.